_________________________________

 Wellington city is divided into six wards - five geographic wards and the Te Whanganui-a-Tara Māori Ward.

-The Māori ward was established in 2021 to provide guaranteed Māori representation in Council decision-making.
+The Māori Ward was established in 2021 to provide guaranteed Māori representation in Council decision-making.

 Māori wards are like Māori electorates in Parliament.